Deepta-Sunny/Hackathon/GTM_ONE_PAGER.md

 - Parameterize orchestrators with `target_node`, `risk_profile`, and rate limits to safely test different services.
 - Add connectors in `api_server.py` to push findings into team ticketing systems or expose a REST endpoint for CI pre‑deploy checks.
 - Use triage outcomes to continuously expand `vulnerable_prompts.json` and improve detection rules.

+**Prompt tracking & learning (how findings improve attack generation):**
+- The system records every prompt that successfully breaks or jailbreaks a target agent and saves the run artifact to `attack_results/` with metadata (timestamp, run_id, strategy, target_node, risk_label, response_preview).
+- Each confirmed finding is summarized into a concise abstract describing the technique used (e.g., direct role claim, obfuscation, multi‑turn escalation) and stored in the canonical dataset alongside labels and triage notes.
+- Stored prompts and summaries are used as seed references when generating new attack prompts: orchestrators sample from the canonical set, apply parameterized mutations (obfuscation, paraphrase, chaining), and prioritize strategies that historically increase success rate.
+- Over time this closed loop improves campaign effectiveness (higher signal for real vulnerabilities) and helps prioritize mitigations by surfacing recurring exploit patterns across targets.

 ---